rotki/docs/usage-guides/customization.md

 ![Customizing the accounting rules](/images/sc_accounting_custom_rule.png)

-In this accounting menu, you can customize application settings related to accounting calculations.
+In the accounting menu, you can customize application settings related to accounting calculations.
 These settings will affect the PnL report calculations.

 > [!IMPORTANT]
 > Before changing any settings: